 Get stories and expert advice on all things related to college and parenting.

-The move to college will be one of the most significant transitions your son or daughter has experienced.
-Some students struggle more than others as they adapt to living on their own away from the structure of their home and family.
+The move to college will be one of the most significant transitions your student has experienced.
+Some students struggle more than others as they adapt to living independently, away from the structure of home and family.

 As a parent, you're eager to give your student the tools to succeed in college.
-Luckily, there are actions you can take to improve their chances of success.
-As you prepare to send them off to college, try these four strategies to help them develop the skills and attitudes they need to confidently manage the transition.
+Luckily there are actions you can take to improve their chances of success.
+As you prepare to send them off to college, try these four strategies to help them develop the skills and attitudes they need to manage the transition confidently.

 Adopt this mindset yourself and model it for your student.
 When bad or discouraging things happen, remind them that these things are: